Monday's coronavirus updates: 3 more deaths, 117 new cases in Champaign County

 CHAMPAIGN — Three more Champaign County residents have lost their lives to COVID-19.

-The deaths, one man in his 70s and two men in their 50s, raised the county's COVID death toll to date to 228, Champaign-Urbana Public Health District Administrator Julie Pryde said Monday.
+The deaths, one man in his 70s and two men in their 50s, raised the county's COVID-19 death toll to date to 228, Champaign-Urbana Public Health District Administrator Julie Pryde said Monday.

-The public health district announced 117 new positive cases Monday, making it a total 653 new COVID cases since Friday.
+The health district announced 117 new positive cases Monday, making for a total 653 new COVID-19 cases since Friday.

 The number of currently active cases in Champaign County stood at 2,601 Monday, down by 107 from Sunday.

-— Number of Champaign County residents in the hospital with COVID: 18, up 1 from Sunday.
+- Number of Champaign County residents in the hospital with COVID-19: 18, up one from Sunday.